Spike-frequency and h-current based adaptation are dynamically equivalent in a Wilson-Cowan field model: Discussion

 Changing the adaptation strength not only alters the model's dynamical regimes but also the features of the emerging temporal and spatial patterns including the speed of traveling wave activity.
 The numerical simulations aligned with the mathematical analysis performed before.
 With stronger adaptation, wavenumbers increase on average, causing more waves on the ring, i.e.,\ higher dominant spatial frequencies.
 Analogously, with growing imaginary parts of the eigenvalues at the zero crossing of their respective real parts for stronger adaptation, temporal frequencies also increase.
 These changes correlate with increasing traveling speeds of activity patterns when the adaptation becomes stronger.
+In our two-population model, adaptation is a modulatory factor for spatio-temporal patterns, contrary to the purely excitatory model with synaptic depression of \cite{Kilpatrick2010}.

 Our results also show that the two adaptation mechanisms are mathematically equivalent when adaptation strength is compensated by a changed external input current.
 This is not a contradiction to the results of \cite{Mehrotra2024} who investigated SFA versus h-currents experimentally and using computational modeling.
 They identified differences between SFA and h-currents induced slow sequences of synchronized neuronal activity and sequential state transitions between up- and down-states.
 While a spatial gradient in the adaptation strength for SFA caused sequential down-state onsets and synchronized up-state onsets, h-currents replicated experimentally observed synchronized down-state onsets and sequential up-state initiation.
-Here, we show that the adaptation strength $b$ has to be compensated by and additional external input to the excitatory population to preserve equivalency all the while adaptation induces and governs the emergent spatio-temporal properties.
+Here, we show that the adaptation strength $b$ has to be compensated by an additional external input to the excitatory population to preserve equivalency all the while adaptation induces and governs the emergent spatio-temporal properties.
 Consequently, a spatially heterogeneous adaptation strength (i.e.,\ $b\rightsquigarrow b(x)$) will shape the emergent spatio-temporal activity patterns over space and break the equivalence between SFA and h-currents unless it is compensated by a spatially dependent external input $I_e \rightsquigarrow I_e(x)$.